navis-org/navis/docs/source/api.rst

 NeuronList methods
 ------------------
-``NeuronLists`` let you access all the properties and methods of the neuron they contain.
+``NeuronLists`` let you access all the properties and methods of the neurons they contain.
 In addition there are a few ``NeuronList``-specific methods and properties.

 Methods: